jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 **Charts**:

 - Calculation, support for 21 house systems, tropical/sideral zodiac, 40 ayanamsha's, observer position (geocentric, heliocentric, topocentric [using parallax]), classic/modern planets, Chiron, Nessus, Pholus, 9 plutoïds, 6 planetoïds, hypothetical planets (School of Ram (3), Uranian astrology (8) and Transpluto), mathematical points (lunar node (true and mean), apogee (Black Moon, mean and corrected according to the Swiss Ephemeris), Vertex and Eastpoint.
 Support for oblique longitude (true astrological place, School of Ram).
-The user still needs to enter location coordinates and timezone manually.
+The user still needs to enter location coordinates and time-zone manually.
 - Covered period for calculation from 13000 BCE up to 16800 CE (almost 30000 years) for most important celestial points.
-Chiron however is only supported from 675 CE up to 4650 CE.
-Several other smaller bodies are supported from 3000 BCE up to 3000 CE.
+Calculation of Chiron is only possible from from 675 CE up to 4650 CE.
+Enigma supports several other smaller bodies only from 3000 BCE up to 3000 CE.
 - High quality graphical presentation of the chart (no 'staircase effect').
 The chart figure uses equal signs and variable houses, shows aspects, and is resizable.
 - Overview of all calculated positions, including longitude, latitude, right ascension, declination, distance, azimuth and altitude.
-The daily speed is also shown except for azimuth and altitude.
+It also shows the daily speed except for azimuth and altitude.
+- Analysis
-- Analysis: aspects, a list with actual aspects, aspects to cusps.
-Midpoints in a 360° circle, represented as list and occupied midpoints for three dial sizes: 360°, 90° and 45°.
+  - Aspects, a list with actual aspects, aspects to cusps.
+  - Midpoints in a 360° circle, represented as list and occupied midpoints for three dial sizes: 360°, 90° and 45°.
 The user can interactively change the dial size.
-Harmonics in the form of a list.
+  - Harmonics in the form of a list.
 The user can interactively define and change the harmonic number.
 There is no limit for the maximum number.
 Support for fractional harmonics.

-- Save charts into database and retrieve charts from database.
-Searchitem is name/id of chart owner.
+- Save charts into the database, and retrieve charts from the database.
+Searchitem is name/id of the chart owner.

 **Research**:

 - Import csv-data from a specific format and convert it into Json format.

 - Create control groups by shuffling the imported data.
-Optionally the items in the control group can be multiplied.
+You can optionally multiply the items in the control group.

-- Use a real random number generator (not a pseudo random number generator).
+- Use a real random number generator (not a pseudo-random number generator).

 - Create projects that support research.
-Within these projects it is possible to calculate a large range of charts, based on inputted data or on data from the control group.
-The research projects allow some simple countings: positions is signs, positions in houses, aspects, unaspected celestial points, occupied midpoints and harmonic positions that are conjunct radix positions.
+Within these projects, it is possible to calculate a large range of charts, based on inputted data or on data from the control group.
+The research projects allow some simple counting: positions in signs, positions in houses, aspects, unaspected celestial points, occupied midpoints and harmonic positions that are conjunct radix positions.